 Caffeine disabled

 Some of you may remember this from earlier versions of Ubuntu which used Unity.
 Caffeine prevents your Ubuntu Gnome desktop from turning the screen off when idle.
-This can prove to be useful if you don’t enjoy being locked out of your desktop every time you decide to text while using Ubuntu.
+This can be useful if you don’t enjoy being locked out of your desktop every time you decide to text while using Ubuntu.
 One can remove the requirement for the password after the screen is locked but that leaves your desktop vulnerable.

 Caffeine